neuroinformatics-unit/movement/docs/source/community/mission-scope.md

 ## Mission

 ``movement`` aims to **facilitate the study of animal behaviour** by providing a suite of **Python tools to analyse body movements** across space and time.

 ## Scope

-At its core, movement handles trajectories of *keypoints*, which are specific body parts of an *individual*.
-An individual's posture or *pose* is represented by a set of keypoint coordinates, given in 2D (x,y) or 3D (x,y,z).
-The sequential collection of poses over time forms *pose tracks*.
-In neuroscience, these tracks are typically extracted from video data using software like [DeepLabCut](dlc:) or [SLEAP](sleap:).
+At its core, `movement` handles the positions of one or more individuals tracked over time.
+An individual's position at a given time can be represented in various ways: a single keypoint (usually the centroid), a set of keypoints (also known as the pose), a bounding box, or a segmentation mask.
+The spatial coordinates of these representations may be defined in 2D (x, y) or 3D (x, y, z).
+The pose and mask representations also carry some information about the individual's posture.

+Animal tracking frameworks such as [DeepLabCut](dlc:) or [SLEAP](sleap:) can generate these representations from video data by detecting positions and tracking them across frames.
+In the context of `movement`, we refer to the resulting tracks according to their respective position representations—for example, pose tracks, bounding boxes' tracks, or motion tracks in general.

-With movement, our vision is to present a **consistent interface for pose tracks** and to **analyze them using modular and accessible tools**.
-We aim to accommodate data from a range of pose estimation packages, in **2D or 3D**, tracking **single or multiple individuals**.
-The focus will be on providing functionalities for data cleaning, visualisation and motion quantification (see the [Roadmap](target-roadmaps) for details).
+Our vision is to present a **consistent interface for motion tracks** and to **analyze them using modular and accessible tools**.
+We aim to accommodate data from a range of animal tracking frameworks, in **2D or 3D**, tracking **single or multiple individuals**.
+As such, `movement` can be considered as downstream of tools like DeepLabCut and SLEAP.
+The focus is on providing functionalities for data cleaning, visualization, and motion quantification (see the [Roadmap](target-roadmaps) for details).

-While movement is not designed for behaviour classification or action segmentation, it may extract features useful for these tasks.
-We are planning to develop separate packages for this purpose, which will be compatible with movement and the existing ecosystem of related tools.
+In the study of animal behavior, motion tracks are often used to extract and label discrete actions, sometimes referred to as behavioral syllables or states.
+While `movement` is not designed for such tasks, it may generate features useful for action segmentation and recognition.
+We may develop packages specialized for this purpose, which will be compatible with `movement` and the existing ecosystem of related tools.

 ## Design principles